Guild of One-Name Studies

 * James's grandson Simon (1748-1834) inherited Acomb House near Hexham, Northumberland via his mother.
 The house remained with that line of the family for 280 years.

 * Tulip Mewburn (1755-c1845) boasts the most distinctive name (in fact his mother's family name) and a colourful life.
 A member of the Acomb line, he was apprenticed as a draper, married his master's daughter and ran his drapery business in Newcastle from about 1788.
-A little later he was listed in the medical Directory as a surgeon practicing at Newcastle hospital (with luck that was an error and it was a cousin, Henry) and by 1795 had become a brandy merchant.
+A little later he was listed in the medical Directory as a surgeon practicing at Newcastle hospital (with luck that was an error and it was a cousin, Henry who really was a surgeon) and by 1795 had become a brandy merchant.
 By 1797 he was declared bankrupt.
 In 1813, two years after his first wife died and by now a labourer, he married 22-year old Elizabeth Armstrong at Gretna Green and had some 9 children by her (the first marriage had been childless).